Icarus (2010 film): Distribution

 At the 2008 Cannes Film Market, CineTel Films acquired the international distribution rights to Icarus.
 According to the president and CEO of Cinetel Films, Paul Hertzberg, the "strong sales response Icarus received at [the Cannes Film Market reflected] the film's potential to be a hit among audiences around the world".

 Home media

-On August 16, 2010, the film was distributed on Blu-ray and DVD in the United Kingdom by Anchor Bay Films, followed by the United States on October 19.
+On August 16, 2010, the film was distributed on Blu-ray and DVD in the United Kingdom by Anchor Bay, followed by the United States on October 19.

 Reception

 Box office

 On February 9, 2010, the worldwide premiere took place on Canadian television.
 This was followed by a limited theatrical release in a number of countries, including: the United States (on September 10, 2010), the United Arab Emirates (on October 28), Bahrain (on November 25), Oman (on December 2), and Kuwait (on December 16).